MathiasMonstrey/gloomhaven-rules/README.md

 ![Party sheet](img/rulebook/party-sheet.png)

 - A space to name the party (a).
 Every good party should have a name.
 Be creative.
 - A space to track the current scenario location of the party (b).
-This is mainly relevant for linked scenarios (see Traveling and Road Events on pp. 41–42 for details).
+This is mainly relevant for linked scenarios (see Traveling and Road Events on p.
+41–42 for details).
 - A space for notes (c).
 If there is anything else a party would like to track, they can do so here.
 - A space to track party achievements (d).
 Whenever a party earns a party achievement, it should be noted here (see Achievements on p.
 40 for details).
 - A reputation track (e).
 A party will gain and lose reputation over time for a number of reasons, and this is tracked by penciling in or erasing sections of the reputation track on the notepad (see Reputation on p.
 42 for details).
 To the right of the track, the item price discounts and penalties for high and low reputation (f) are visible.